atlas604/deep-reinforcement-learning/p1_navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

-3. Install the required dependencies if you haven't already, instructions [here](https://github.com/atlas604/deep-reinforcement-learning/blob/master/README.md#dependencies).
+3. Install the required dependencies if you haven't already.
+Instructions [here](https://github.com/atlas604/deep-reinforcement-learning/blob/master/README.md#dependencies).

 ### Instructions